influxdata/docs-v2/content/influxdb/cloud-iox/reference/sql/functions/conditional.md

 ##### Arguments

 - **expression1, expression_n**:
-  Column or literal value to use if previous expressions are _null_.
+  Expression to use if previous expressions are _null_.
+  Can be a constant, column, or function, and any combination of arithmetic operators.
   Pass as many expression arguments as necessary.

 {{< expand-wrapper >}}
 {{% expand "View `coalesce` query example" %}}